What is the Violence Prevention Office?

 - If you have questions about a relationship

 - If you are concerned about or have witnessed violence in a friend’s relationship

-- Serves all students, faculty, and staff on Tahlequah, Broken Arrow, and Muskogee campuses.
+- Services available to all students, faculty, and staff on Tahlequah, Broken Arrow, and Muskogee campuses.

 NSU Violence Prevention Office is located in Hawkreach Student Services.
-The HawkReach Student Services office is located in the Leoser Housing Complex, just north of the Housing office.
+The HawkReach Student Services office is located on the Tahlequah campus in the Leoser Housing Complex, just north of the Housing office.